SunHuaiYangCCZU/DMCL-MoRF/README.md

 All of the above are protein-sequence-level datasets used for training and testing DMCL-MoRF on the MoRF prediction task.

 # Feature
-The `Extract_features` module contains two feature extraction scripts.
-By simply providing the path to the dataset, users can generate both ESM-2 and Prot-T5 features.
-All features generated in this study are stored in the `Feature` directory.
+The Extract_features module contains three feature extraction scripts.
+By simply providing the path to the dataset, users can generate ESM-2, Prot-T5, and AlphaFold2 features.

 # Model
 The model-related code is stored in the `model` directory, which contains three scripts corresponding to the sequence branch, the structure branch, and the fusion module, respectively.
 The trained models are saved in the `save_model` directory.

 # Test
 The testing script is located in Test.py.
-Before use, you need to modify the model path in the script to point to the directory where the trained models are saved (save_model).